bsmth/content/files/en-us/web/svg/reference/attribute/origin/index.md

 ---
-title: origin
+title: SVG origin attribute
+short-title: origin
 slug: Web/SVG/Reference/Attribute/origin
 page-type: svg-attribute
 spec-urls: https://svgwg.org/specs/animations/#OriginAttribute
 sidebar: svgref
 ---

-The **`origin`** attribute specifies the origin of motion for an animation.
+The SVG **`origin`** attribute specifies the origin of motion for an animation.
 It has no effect in SVG.

 You can use this attribute with the following SVG elements: